shaisad/BanglaMoviePopularityPredictor/README.md

 ## Overview

 This repository contains the code and resources for our machine learning project in the CSE 4554 Machine Learning Lab at Islamic University of Technology, Gazipur.
-We focused on building a Bengali movie recommendation system, collecting data, creating a dataset, and training various machine learning models to evaluate their performance.
+We focused on building a Bangla movie popularity predictor system, collecting data, creating a dataset, and training various machine learning models to evaluate their performance.

 ![avgrating](https://github.com/lomatul/Bangla-Movie-Predictor/assets/90206489/11faf05b-d1b1-4dc8-b09e-de5d00b9c735)